MARudnicki/Assignment/README.md

 To build the project, please use below command

-mvn clean install
+a. mvn clean install

-A war file will be created under target folder. deploy the war file onto a server.
-Used WildFly for testing purpose.
+A war file will be created under target folder under the base folder. deploy the war file onto a server.
+I have Used WildFly for testing purpose.

 Steps to deploy